onera/Cassiopee/Geom/doc/source/Geom.rst

 .. py:function:: Geom.getSharpestAngle(a)

     Return the sharpest angle (in degrees) of a curve.
 Sharpest angle is defined at each node of input curve.

+    Exists also as in place version (_getSharpestAngle) that modifies a and returns None.

     :param a: 1D mesh
     :type a: [array, list of arrays] or [pyTree, base, zone, list of zones]
     :return: the sharpest angle named 'alpha' as an array or as a flow solution at nodes.